cjlasley/FollowMeMusic/README.md

 # Follow Me Music
-An OpenCV project where servos with speakers attached to them turn to track people in the room.
+A cross-platform OpenCV project where bluetooth speaker volumes are adjusted based on the distance of a person to a QR tag on the speaker.
 ___

 ## MVP: